Summary

 It’s important to acknowledge these feelings and get help if they start affecting your daily life.
 Your doctor, specialist or other health professional will be able to provide you with information about available support.

 You might also find it helpful to contact a Lupus Peer Support Group and speak to other people who also have lupus and know what you’re going through.
-Contact Musculoskeletal Australia for information and contact details.
+Contact Musculoskeletal Health Australia for information and contact details.

 Where to get help